TIMELINE-Highlights of the 17-year Airbus, Boeing trade war | Business

 TIMELINE-Highlights of the 17-year Airbus, Boeing trade war

-U.S. and European officials said the breakthrough in the long-running conflict over government aid provided to U.S. planemaker Boeing Co and Europe's Airbus would pave the way for more cooperation in countering China, which is rapidly developing its own commercial aircraft industry.
+The agreements resolve - at least for now - long-running conflicts over government aid provided to U.S. planemaker Boeing Co and Europe's Airbus, allowing the United States and Europe to focus more countering China, which is rapidly developing its own commercial aircraft industry.
 The World Trade Organization had found the world's two largest planemakers received billions of dollars of subsidies in a pair of cases dating back to 2004, and ultimately allowed both sides to impose billions of dollars in punitive tariffs.

-The United States and the European Union on Wednesday announced a truce in their epic 17-year-old transatlantic battle over aircraft subsidies, hitting the pause button on the world's largest corporate trade dispute.
-U.S. and European officials said the breakthrough in the long-running conflict over government aid provided to U.S. planemaker Boeing Co and Europe's Airbus would pave the way for more cooperation in countering China, which is rapidly developing its own commercial aircraft industry.
+The United States and Britain on Thursday announced a five-year truce in a long-running transatlantic battle over aircraft subsidies, mirroring a similar deal reached by Washington and Brussels a day earlier.
+The agreements resolve - at least for now - long-running conflicts over government aid provided to U.S. planemaker Boeing Co and Europe's Airbus, allowing the United States and Europe to focus more countering China, which is rapidly developing its own commercial aircraft industry.

 The World Trade Organization had found the world's two largest planemakers received billions of dollars of subsidies in a pair of cases dating back to 2004, and ultimately allowed both sides to impose billions of dollars in punitive tariffs.
 Here are highlights of the feud that has spawned thousands of pages of rulings, triggered threats of tit-for-tat tariffs on goods from plane parts to whisky and left both sides claiming victory while racking up an estimated $100 million in costs.